 Great!
 Let’s dive into the riveting subject of Georgia trip insurance (don’t get too excited now…):

-First up, let’s answer a very important question:
+Next up, let’s answer a very important question:

-Do You Need Travel Insurance for Georgia?
+Is Travel Insurance Required for Georgia?

+Assuming you are visiting as a tourist, that ultimately means that whether you should buy travel insurance for Georgia is ultimately a personal risk tolerance choice.
 For reasons I’ll explain in this post, I personally decided to buy travel insurance for both of my trips to Georgia.

 Despite all of this, the truth is that Georgia today is actually pretty stable and very safe for travelers.

-Still, it’s always a good idea to check out the latest travel advisories for Georgia (I always check the US State Department’s advisories, as well as the United Kingdom’s official advice , though both tend to be overly cautious IMHO).
+In fact, I originally drafted this article from my apartment in Tbilisi and I can tell you that I feel safer here than in 90% of the destinations I travel around the planet.
+Still, it’s always a good idea to check out the latest international travel advisories for Georgia (I always check the US State Department’s advisories, as well as the United Kingdom’s official advice , though both tend to be overly cautious IMHO).

 From a crime or violence perspective, the most common risks involved in travel to Georgia are the same sort of risks you face anywhere: petty theft and maybe the occasional scam (not really a big problem here, to be honest though, as the Georgian people are generally lovely).